diskuv/diskuvbox/README.md

            `pager', `groff' or `plain'.
 With `auto', the format is `pager` or `plain' whenever the TERM env var is `dumb' or undefined.

+       -m VAL, --mode=VAL
+           The chmod mode permission of the destination file, in octal.
+If not specified then the chmod mode permission of the source file is used.
+Examples: 644, 755.

        -q, --quiet
            Be quiet.
 Takes over -v and --verbosity.